aparnajyothi-y/setup-node/docs/advanced-usage.md

       - run: npm install
 ```

-> **Note**: Using a restore-only cache avoids redundant writes to the cache, which can reduce workflow time and minimize cache storage usage.
+> **Note**: Using a restore-only cache avoids redundant writes to the cache, which can reduce workflow time and minimize cache storage usage, as referenced in cache scenarions for [Node – npm](https://github.com/actions/cache/blob/main/examples.md#node---npm).

 ## Multiple Operating Systems and Architectures